harvard-edtech/caccl/README.md

 You can also include a custom [express-session](https://www.npmjs.com/package/express-session) store as `express.sessionStore`.
 By default, we use a non-leaking memory store.
 If you want sessions to be stored in a database, either initialize your own `sessionStore` or use a `dce-mango` collection to store sessions.
 If using a `dce-mango` collection, it's easy and already supported.
 See the section below.

+Note that if you want sessions to remain stable across servers and deploys, you'll need to set a consistent, unique, and stable `sessionSecret` and a `cookieName`, instead of letting CACCL auto-generate a random value every time the app launches.

 Finally, if there are any operations you'd like to perform on the express app after it is set up but before CACCL adds any routes to it, include an `express.preprocessor` function.

 #### Storing Session in a DCE-Mango Collection